getsentry/sentry-docs/src/collections/_documentation/cli/dif.md

 > Warning: Found 10 symbol files with hidden symbols (need BCSymbolMaps)
 ```

 In this case, you need the BCSymbolMaps that match your files.
-Normally, these
+Typically, these
-get generated by the Xcode build process.
+are generated by the Xcode build process.
 Supply the `--symbol-maps` parameter
 and point it to the folder containing the symbol maps:

 ```bash